Mesothelioma Genetic Testing, Gene Therapy and Gene Expression

 - Possibly using targeted immunotherapy treatment options

 - Having a better idea of how they will handle chemotherapy

 - Peace of mind that their prognosis is accurate

-Gene expression tests are creating a way for patients to avoid undergoing ineffective treatments.
-Having an accurate prognosis after treatment allows patients and families a greater sense of certainty.
+Gene expression tests help patients avoid undergoing ineffective treatments.
+Having an accurate prognosis allows patients and families a greater sense of certainty and comfort.

-Mesothelioma specialists and researchers are learning more about the disease at the genetic and molecular level everyday.
-But methods to improve diagnosis and treatment are still being developed.
-For now, the best way patients can improve their prognosis is by seeing a specialist.
-Get connected to a specialist with our free Doctor Match program today.
+Mesothelioma specialists and researchers are constantly learning more about the disease at the genetic and molecular level.
+The best way patients can improve their prognosis is by seeing a specialist.
+Our team can help you connect with any of the top mesothelioma doctors in the country.

 - Integrative Molecular Characterization of Malignant Pleural Mesothelioma.
 Cancer Discovery.
 Retrieved from: https://cancerdiscovery.aacrjournals.org/content/8/12/1548.
 Accessed: 08/13/2020.

 - BAP1 gene.
 Genetics Home Reference.
 Retrieved from: https://ghr.nlm.nih.gov/gene/BAP1.
 Accessed: 08/13/2020.

 - How do genes direct the production of proteins?
 Genetics Home Reference.
 Retrieved from: https://ghr.nlm.nih.gov/primer/howgeneswork/makingprotein.
 Accessed: 08/13/2020.

 - V-domain Ig-containing suppressor of T-cell activation (VISTA), a potentially targetable immune checkpoint molecule, is highly expressed in epithelioid malignant pleural mesothelioma.
 Modern Pathology.
 Retrieved from: https://pubmed.ncbi.nlm.nih.gov/31537897/.
 Accessed: 08/14/2020.